A multidimensional stable limit theorem

 For a short survey on the role of stable convergence in limit theorems for semimartingales, see Podolskij and Vetter \cite{PodVet}.
-In numerical probability, especially, in studying discretized processes, in approximation of stochastic integrals and stochastic differential equations, and in high frequency statistics stable convergence also plays an essential role, see the recent books A\"it-Sahalia and Jacod \cite{AitJac} and Jacod and Protter \cite{JacPro}.
-Very recently, Basse-O'Connor et al. \cite{BasHeiPod} have proved new limit theorems with stable convergence for some functionals of stationary increments L\'evy driven moving averages in the high frequency setting.
-Recently, Crimaldi et al.\ \cite{CriLetPra} have extended the notion of stable convergence, they introduced the notion of stable convergence in the strong sense by replacing the single sub-$\sigma$-field appearing in the definition of (the original) stable convergence by a family of sub-$\sigma$-fields (they call it a conditioning system).
+In numerical probability, especially, in studying discretized processes, in approximation of stochastic integrals and stochastic differential equations, and in high frequency statistics, stable convergence also plays an essential role, see the recent books A\"it-Sahalia and Jacod \cite{AitJac} and Jacod and Protter \cite{JacPro}.
+Very recently, Basse-O'Connor et al.\ \cite[part (i) of Theorem 2.1 and part (i) of Proposition 2.3]{BasHeiPod} have proved new limit theorems with stable convergence for some variational functionals of stationary increments L\'evy driven moving averages in the high frequency setting.